 A Not-So-Simple Comparison

 While Segment and Hightouch initially had distinct starting points, the lines have blurred.
-Segment added robust Reverse ETL features, and Hightouch added real-time event streaming.
+Segment added robust Reverse ETL features, and Hightouch added real-time event streaming (Hightouch Events).
 Both now offer overlapping capabilities, making the choice more nuanced.

 Choosing between them isn’t straightforward.
-Both are powerful platforms, but they retain different core philosophies, strengths, and weaknesses reflected in their architecture, features, and pricing.
-This post aims to cut through the noise, comparing Segment and Hightouch directly to help you understand which platform is the better fit for your specific needs, team structure, data maturity, and budget as of May 2025.
+Both are powerful platforms, but they retain different core philosophies, strengths, and weaknesses, which are reflected in their architecture, features, and pricing.
+This post aims to cut through the noise, comparing Segment and Hightouch directly to help you understand which platform is the better fit for your specific needs, team structure, data maturity, and budget as of September 2025.
 We’ll explore their core functionalities, pricing models, ease of use, and key features to guide your decision.

 Quick Comparison Table: Segment vs. Hightouch